 Open Bridges: A River Full Of Stories

 2020: ‘Open Bridges: A River Full Of Stories’ oral history project preserves and publicises the heritage of the River Hull, its bridges and vessels which have used it over the years.
 We have collected and recorded people’s memories of the River Hull, its bridges and the vessels which have used it over the years.
-With the support of the Heritage Lottery Fund, we are producing a film, exhibition, website and a book which has been to each library and museum in Hull and the East Riding, and is available from all UK libraries.
+With the support of the Heritage Lottery Fund, we have produced films, exhibition, website and a book which is available in UK libraries.

 The idea for A River Full Of Stories came about when many of the 2000 visitors to the Open Bridges exhibition inside Scale Lane Bridge told us fascinating stories and memories of their lives working on and around the river.
 We wanted to capture these memories and stories and share them with future generations.